Zero-Shot Image Classification Using Coupled Dictionary Embedding: Zero-Shot Learning using Coupled Dictionary Learning

 where $\gamma$ is the regularization parameter for entropy of the soft-assignment probability vector $\p$, $H_{\bm{p}}(\balpha) $.
 The entropy minimization has been successfully used in several works~\cite{guo2006use} either as a sparsifying regularization or to boost the confidence of classifiers.
 Such regularization, however, turns the optimization in Eq.~\eqref{eq:attrAware} into a nonconvex problem.
-However, since $g(\a)$ is differentiable and the $\ell_1$ norm is continuous (and its proximal operator is simply the soft thresholding operator) we can apply proximal gradient descent~\cite{parikh2014proximal}.
-We found that gradient descent applied directly to Eq.~\eqref{eq:attrAware} worked fine since Eq.~\eqref{eq:attrAware} is differentiable almost everywhere.

-Due to the non-convex nature of the objective function, a good initialization is needed to achieve a sensible solution.
-Therefore we initialize $\balpha$ from the solution of the attribute-agnostic formulation.
-Finally the corresponding attributes are estimated by $\hat{z}_i=D_z\balpha_i$, for $i=1,...,l$.
+However, since $g(\a)$ is differentiable and the $\ell_1$ norm is continuous, we can apply proximal gradient descent~\cite{parikh2014proximal} or ADMM~\cite{boyd2011distributed} to solve it.
+In practice, we found that gradient descent applied directly on Eq.~\eqref{eq:attrAware} works fine since Eq.~\eqref{eq:attrAware} is differentiable almost everywhere.
+Note, however, a good initialization is needed for achieving an accurate solution, due to the non-convex nature of the objective function.
+Therefore we initialize $\balpha$ from the solution of the attribute-agnostic formulation which is an approximate solution.
+Finally the corresponding attributes are estimated as $\hat{z}_i=D_z\balpha_i$, for $i=1,...,l$.